 The outcomes from my research demonstrated five outcomes for DIRT GROUP participants;

 - Tangible results in the form of fruits and vegetables and increased social competencies

 - Pride and ownership in their collective efforts

 In his 2011 book, Mindsight, Dr. Daniel Siegel (UCLA), discusses the concept of neuroplasticity.

 “The brain changes physically in response to experience, and new mental skills can be acquired with intentional effort, focused awareness, and concentration” (Siegel, 2011 p.
 84).

 “When we focus repeatedly on specific skills, moment to moment neural activity can gradually become a an established trait through the power of neuroplasticity” (Siegel, 2011 p.
 110).

-DIRT GROUP is a trauma-informed children’s mental health application based in social and emotional learning in the context of a gardening/farming project.
-It is grounded and informed by four major theories: symbolic interactionism, experiential learning, social learning, and strength-based theories
+DIRT GROUP is a resiliency-informed children’s mental health application based in social and emotional learning in the context of a gardening, farming,foods,and creative arts project.
+It is grounded and informed by six major theories: symbolic interactionism, experiential learning, social learning, strength-based, ecological systems, and polyvagal theories.